gmcmacran/NeuralNetworkSimulatoR/README.md

 function.
 The elements of \(M_2\) are the parameters to be estimated during model training.

+Once all matrices and activation functions are defined, the network is defined.

 ## Example: Linear Regression

 The linear regression model is a simple network with no hidden layers.
 First we must provide the matrix and activation function.
+Note the “1:3” in M sets the true values to be estimated.

 ``` r
 library(NeuralNetworkSimulatoR)